Since 2017

 Step 30

-31. Use oven again: place baking dish inside 40 MINUTES at 200°C. Although components were brought to semi-cooked state, sauce needs to BAKE WELL — otherwise moussaka impossible to slice (top too unstable).
+31. Use the oven once more, placing the dish inside for 40 minutes at 200°C. Although the components were brought to a semi-cooked state, the sauce needs to bake through properly, or the moussaka will be impossible to slice because the top stays too unstable.

 Step 31